-\begin{theorem} Equations in $L$ are decidable. \end{theorem} A system of equations in $L$ reduces to equations of the form (\ref{eq-1}) and (\ref{eq-2}), but the $f_j(t)$ are variables in $\Z[t]$ and $P(\bar x, t, t^{-1})$ is a polynomial with coefficients in $\Z$.
+\begin{theorem} Quadratic equations in $L$ are decidable.
+There is also an algorithm to decide if an arbitrary coefficient free system has a non-trivial solution. \end{theorem} A system of equations in $L$ reduces to equations of the form (\ref{eq-1}) and (\ref{eq-2}), but the $f_j(t)$ are variables in $\Z[t]$ and $P(\bar x, t, t^{-1})$ is a polynomial with coefficients in $\Z$.
 To solve system (\ref{eq-4}) we group terms whose coefficients add up to $0$.
-Then we reduce this system to system (\ref{eq-5}). \begin{lemma} There is an integer solution to system (\ref{eq-5}) in $\Z[t]$ if and only if there is a value of $\bar x$, $f_i(t)$ and $y_i$ for $i>q$, for which there is a solution to this system in any $\Z_n[t]$, where $n$ is prime.\end{lemma} \begin{proof} In one direction the statement is obvious.
-Suppose now that there is no integer solution to system (\ref{eq-5}) in $\Z[t]$.
-Then for any value of $\bar x$, $f_i(t)\in\Z[t]$ and $y_i$ for $i>q$, there is a polynomial $h(t)$ in $\Z[t]$ that divides the left side of one of the equations in system (\ref{eq-5}) and does not divide the right side of this equation.
-Then the right side of the equation has the form $h(t)g(y)+r(t)$ and there is $n$ such that the images of $h(t)$ and $r(t)$ are not zeros in $\Z_n[t].$ \end{proof}

-The first procedure will be looking for a solution.
-The second procedure will be looking for a number $n$ and a monic polynomial $h(t)\in \Z_n[t]$ such that for any value of $\bar x$, $f_i(t)\in\Z[t]$ and $y_i$ for $i>q$ there is no solution to the system in $\Z_n[t]$ modulo $h(t)$.
+Then we reduce this system to system (\ref{eq-5}).